-In addition to recompense for physical pain and suffering caused by your injury, your compensation payment will also include “special damages”.
-This part of your payment is to ensure you are not penalised financially because of your injury.
+In addition to recompense for physical pain and suffering, your compensation payment will also include special damages.
+This part of your payment ensures you don’t suffer financially because of your injury.

 What happens next?

-Once you have confirmed you are happy to proceed, your lawyer will notify the other party of your intention then start collecting the evidence necessary to prove your injury was caused by negligence.
+Once you confirm you are happy to proceed, your lawyer will notify the other party of your intentions.
+Then, they’ll start collecting the evidence necessary to prove your injury is due to negligence.
 This documentation can include your medical records, a report from an independent medical expert, and reliable witness statements.